wazuh/wazuh-documentation/source/installation-guide/protect-your-installation/filebeat-logstash.rst

 Configure Logstash server
 -------------------------

-The newly generated SSL certificate and key will be found at ``/etc/logstash/logstash.crt`` and ``/etc/logstash/logstash.key``, respectively.
+The newly generated SSL certificate and key will be stored at ``/etc/logstash/logstash.crt`` and ``/etc/logstash/logstash.key``, respectively.
 Next, configure Logstash to use this new key for communication with Filebeat.

 1. Edit the file ``/etc/logstash/conf.d/01-wazuh.conf`` and uncomment the lines related to SSL under ``input/beats``.
 The active input section should now look like this: